johnbumgarner/newspaper3_usage_overview/README.md

 <p align="justify">
 BBC News stores their data elements in multiple locations within its source code.
 Some of these data elements can be extracted using <i>article.meta_data</i> and others can be accessed through the <i>Python</i> modules <i>BeautifulSoup</i> and <i>JSON</i>.
 As previously started <i>BeautifulSoup</i> is a dependency of <i>Newspaper3k</i> and can be accessed through <i>newspaper.utils.</i>

+This example was written in response to this <i>Newspaper</i> issue: <a href="https://github.com/codelucas/newspaper/issues/826">"Unable to pick up BBC Dates"</a>, which was posted on 07-11-2020.
 </p>

 ```python